apostrophecms/apostrophe-documentation/other/field-types/checkbox.md

 # `checkboxes`

 A `checkboxes` field presents an array of checkboxes.
-Its value is an array containing the values of the selected checkboxes.
+The values of the checkbox entries are set using the [`choices`](../properties/choices.md) property and its sub-properties.

 ## Settings